rahuman23/NPEF-Elite-/calm_mysql_blueprint/calm_mysql_blueprint.rst

 - **Credential** - CENTOS

 .. note::

+  Do not use centos_template.qcow2 that will not work for this lab.

   Ensure selecting the **Credential** is the final selection made before proceeding to the next step, selecting other fields can clear your **Credential** selection.